ludvigla/semla/README.md

 gene expression, PCs, QC metrics etc.
 - [x] `MapLabels` : similar to `ST.FeaturePlot` but only works with categorical features such as clusters, conditions etc.
-- [ ] `FactorGeneLoadingPlot` : migrate STUtility function.
-Name change?
+- [ ] `FactorGeneLoadingPlot` : Not sure if needed with the singlet R package available
 - [x] `ImagePlot` : plots H&E images stored in a Seurat object
 - [x] `MapFeaturesSummary` : create spatial maps with `MapFeatures` and add a summary plot next to it

 ### Matrix factorization

-- [ ] `RunNMF` : modify STUtility function to work with RcppML
+- [x] `RunNMF` : no longer needed with the singlet R package available
 - [x] `SeededNMF` : seed matrix factorization with a priori information fro single-cell data
 - [ ] `RunMixedNMF` : under development

 ### Spatial autocorelation

-- [x] : migrate `GetSpatNet` from STUtility
+- [x] migrate `GetSpatNet` from STUtility
-- [x] : add working example to `GetSpatNet`
-- [x] : migrate `CorSpatialGenes` from STUtility and rename it to `CorSpatialFeatures`.
+- [x] migrate `CorSpatialGenes` from STUtility and rename it to `CorSpatialFeatures`.
 This is a more general function that takes any type of feature as input, not just genes.
 This could for example be dimensionality reduction results instead.
-- [x] : add working example to `CorSpatialFeatures`.
-Here I have provided an example for how to calculate spatial autocorrelation of genes and for principal components.

 ### Spatial methods

+- [x] migrate `RegionNeighbours` from STUtility
-- [x] : `RadialDistance` can be used to calculate distances from the border of a selected region.
+- [x] `RadialDistance` : calculates the radial distances from the borders of a region of interest
-This can for example be useful when looking at the increase/decrease in expression as a function of distance from a predefined region.
-Negative values points toward the center of the selected region.
-- [x] : `DisconnectComponents` can be used to disconnect spots belonging to a certain region that are spatially disconnected.
-This can for example be useful if you want to analyze disconnected a components of a particular tissue structure.
-- [ ] : Add examples in vignettes

-### Neighborhood analysis

-- [x] : migrate `RegionNeighbours` from STUtility
+- [x] `DisconnectRegions` : separates spatially disconnected regions
-- [ ] : `NeighbourhoodEnrichmentTest` : under development.
+- [ ] `NeighbourhoodEnrichmentTest` : under development.
 Pairwise testing of cluster co-occurance.
 Start with checking nearest neighbors.
 Later, add possibility of measuring by distance(?).
-- [ ] : `GroupClusteringTest` : (function name??) under development.
+- [ ] `GroupClusteringTest` : (function name??) under development.
 Inspired by Newman's Assortativity.
 Check whether selection of spots follow a dispersed or clustered spatial pattern.

 ### Staffli

-- [x] : migrate and modify STUtility S4 class object `Staffli`
+- [x] migrate and modify STUtility S4 class object `Staffli`

 ### STUtility2 website

-- [x] : _getting started_
+- [x] _getting started_
-- [x] : _visualization_
+- [x] _visualization_
-- [ ] : _matrix factorization_
+- [ ] _spatial methods_

 ### Advanced features

-- [ ] : crop data based on image rectangle
 - [ ] : switch resolution.
 Perhaps not necessary with the Tissue Viewer?